Penallt

-Penallt (also spelt Penalt) is a village in Monmouthshire, Wales, set high on a hill 4 km south of Monmouth.
-In the centre of the village, by the village green, is the 17th-century village pub, the Bush Inn.
+Penallt (also spelled Penalt) is a village in Monmouthshire, Wales, situated high on a hill 4 km south of Monmouth.
+In the centre of the village, by the village green, stands the 17th-century village pub, the Bush Inn.

 Description

-Nearby, the Penallt Old Church Wood is a 10 acre nature reserve managed by the Gwent Wildlife Trust.
-This deciduous woodland forms a habitat for several bird species, including pied flycatchers, nuthatches, tree pipits, treecreeperss and sparrowhawks.
-Plant species include wild daffodils and moschatel.
+Nearby, Penallt Old Church Wood is a 10 acre nature reserve managed by the Gwent Wildlife Trust.
+This deciduous woodland provides a habitat for several bird species, including pied flycatchers, nuthatches, tree pipits, treecreepers and sparrowhawks.
+Plant species found in the reserve include wild daffodils and moschatel.

-Penallt Old Church is about a mile north of the village.
+Penallt Old Church is located approximately a mile north of the village.
 The main part of the building dates from the 15th or early 16th century, while the lower part of the tower may date from the 14th century.
 The heavy oak door bears the date 1532.
 The church was restored in 1887.
 The churchyard cross has a base and lower shaft of 15th-century date.
 The church dedication is unknown, though there is a local tradition that it was St James, the patron saint of pilgrims.
 Inside is the royal coat of arms of Queen Anne dating from 1709.